mdbootstrap/adminlte-laravel/README.md

 ### GNU sed on MAC OS

-Replace BSD sed with GNU sed using:
+Acacha llum need GNU sed to work so replace BSD sed with GNU sed using:

 ```bash
 brew install gnu-sed --with-default-names